 Children generally start nursery the term after their third birthday, based on a three-term year.

-Admissions to local authority nursery schools and classes are handled by the school.
-If you would like your child to attend school nursery provision you should contact the headteacher who will explain the arrangements for applying for a place.
+The school handles admissions to local authority nursery schools and classes.
+If you would like your child to attend school nursery provision, contact the headteacher, who will explain the arrangements for applying for a place.

-Academies, free schools and voluntary aided schools determine their own policies for admission.
+Academies, free schools and voluntary aided schools determine their policies for admission.

 All Oxfordshire County Council-maintained nurseries (community and voluntary controlled) must follow the relevant admissions policy.

 For nursery classes in schools, this is set out in the admissions policy for local authority nurseries and nursery classes (pdf format, 166 KB).

 Oxfordshire also has seven freestanding nursery schools which are separately governed and not linked to one specific primary school.
 The admissions policy for these freestanding nursery schools is set out in the freestanding nursery school admission policy (pdf format, 177 KB).

 These nurseries are: